olcf/olcf-user-docs/services_and_applications/slate/building_your_own_application/examples/minio.rst

 MinIO Object Store (On an NCCS Filesystem)
 ******************************************

 `MinIO <https://min.io/>`_ is a high performance software-defined object storage suite that enables the ability to easily deploy cloud-native data infrastructure, for various data workloads.
 In this example we are deploying a simple, standalone, implementation of MinIO on our cloud-native platform, Slate (:ref:`slate_overview`).

+This service will only be accessible from inside of ORNL's network.

+If your project requires an externally facing service, available to the Internet, please contact `User Assistance <https://www.olcf.ornl.gov/for-users/>`_, by submitting a help ticket.
+There is a process to get such approval.

 We hope this provides a starting point for more robust implementations of MinIO, if your workload/project benefits from that.
 In addition, it gives insight into some of the core building blocks for establishing your own, different, applications on Slate.